 We have a lot of friends on a variety of restrictive diets right now.
 And as someone who loves to entertain, I wanted to make sure I had a treat that everyone could eat.
 But first and foremost, it had to be something everyone would actually want to eat.

 I began scheming up a super fudgy, no-frills brownie that could be gluten free, egg free, and dairy free—and still leave us all reaching for more.
 Mission accomplished!

-First, I like using coconut oil when baking with chocolate because the flavors compliment each other so well, but you could use any oil you’d like here: a neutral-flavored oil like canola or safflower oil would be just fine.
+First, I like using coconut oil when baking with chocolate because the flavors complement each other so well.
+But you could use any oil you’d like here: A neutral-flavored oil like canola or safflower oil would be just fine.
 The coconut oil, however, isn't terribly pronounced.

 If flax eggs are new to you, never fear: simply stir together 1 tablespoon of flax meal and 1 1/2 tablespoons of water.
 Don’t worry.
 There won’t be any overly earthy flavors or oils imparted to your baked goods; it’s likely no one will ever know you used a substitute!

-In this recipe, I use a gluten-free flour blend that contains xanthan gum (I prefer Bob’s Red Mill 1:1 Gluten Free Baking Flour Blend).
-The xanthan gum acts as a binder in baking recipes, helping give structure to your gluten free baked goods.
+In this recipe, I use a gluten-free flour blend that contains xanthan gum (I prefer Bob’s Red Mill 1-to-1 Gluten Free Baking Flour Blend).
+The xanthan gum acts as a binder in baking recipes, helping give structure to your gluten-free baked goods.